JulianAR97/gradebook/README.md

 1. Fork this repository
 2. Delete Gemfile.lock
 3. Enter 'bundle install' into terminal
-4. Migrate, and seed database
+4. Enter rake db:migrate into terminal
-    i.
-If using zsh, you can simply type ./db_setup into terminal and it should automatically run the migrations and seed the database. ii.
-Otherwise enter the following into terminal
+5. Enter rake db:seed into terminal
-5. Enter 'shotgun' into terminal
+6. Enter 'shotgun' into terminal
-6. Navigate to 127.0.0.1:9393
+7. Navigate to 127.0.0.1:9393